jdillard/personal-site/source/_posts/2018-12-12-common-ways-to-customize-sphinx-themes.md

 > webhook service.
 {: {{site.data.css.info-box}} }

 ## <a name="using-a-javascript-based-feedback-form"></a>6.
-Using a javascript Based Feedback Form
+Using a JavaScript Based Feedback Form

 For an embedded feedback form versus just a feedback button, you can add the code for that to the theme's HTML template instead.
-Here is an example using Hubspot, but you could go with any javascript based form service:
+Here is an example using HubSpot, but you could go with any javascript based form service:

 ```html
 {% raw %}{% if pagename != "search" %}